mrabelwahed/HelloFresh-Challenge/README.md

 # HelloFresh Dev Team - Mobile Android Developer Test

-The goal of this test is to assert (to some degree) your coding skills.
+The goal of this test is to assess your coding skills.

-Feel free to add at any point any particular technique or algorithm that you think might enrich the overall quality of the end result.
-You're allowed and encouraged to use third party libraries, as long as you put them together yourself without relying on a framework to do it for you.
-An effective developer knows what to build and what to reuse, but also how his tools work.
-Be prepared to answer some questions about those packages.
+Feel free to add any particular technique or algorithm that you think might enrich the overall quality of the end result.
+You're allowed to use third party libraries and packages.
+An effective developer knows what to build and what to reuse, but also how his or her tools work.
+If you use third party libraries, be prepared to answer some questions about them.

-If you can complete the test in 7 days it would be ideal.
-However, we'd like you to take your time and do it to the best of your availability so don't rush it :+1:
+You have 7 days to complete the test.

 _Note: While we love open source here at HelloFresh, please do not create a public repo with your test in!
 This challenge is only shared with people interviewing, and for obvious reasons we'd like it to remain this way._